 These are the inorganic compounds which supply specific nutrients.

-For example: NPK (Nitrogen Phosphorous Potassium), ammonium sulphate, ammonium phosphate etc.
+For example: NPK (Nitrogen Phosphorus Potassium), ammonium sulphate, ammonium phosphate etc.

 Question: What is the difference between fertilizers and manure?